firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Mon Jun  8 21:09:29 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  9 01:18:20 UTC 2015.

 The ipset `voipbl` has **10507** entries, **10919** unique IPs.